How better jobs lead to engaged employees, happier customers, stronger corporate performance and satisfied investors

-To address the well-publicised challenges faced by the retail sector, Debenhams, the UK’s second biggest department store chain, has just announced a new focus on ‘social shopping’ – i.e. offering customers an engaging social experience when shopping in their stores.
+To address the well-publicised challenges faced by the retail sector, Debenhams, the UK’s second biggest department store chain, recently announced a new focus on ‘social shopping’ – i.e. offering customers an engaging social experience when shopping in their stores.

 This strategy, designed to deliver superior value to customers, will also provide better more interesting jobs for employees and, the leadership hopes, a better return for shareholders.
-Debenhams' future strategy echoes the thinking behind a new executive program at MIT Sloan School of Management: The Good Jobs Strategy: Delivering Superior Value to Customers, Shareholders, and Employees.
+Debenhams' future strategy echoes the thinking behind a new executive program at MIT Sloan Executive Education: The Good Jobs Strategy: Delivering Superior Value to Customers, Shareholders, and Employees.

 The concept underpinning this program is that service companies operating in a competitive environment need to create and implement an operations strategy that builds customer loyalty, inspires employees to find dignity in their work and opportunities for improvement, and that this will drive high performance and ultimately stronger revenues.

 This is the reverse to the strategy adopted by so many hard-pressed service companies in recent years, in industries like retail, hospitality, and even health care, where the main focus has been on driving down wages and operation costs, creating a vicious cycle of disinvestment in search of higher profits.

 Describing their new program MIT Sloan Executive Education asks: “What if the focus shifted from lower labour costs to smarter investments: creating products and services that people want to buy, jobs that people want to keep, and driving high performance?
 What if businesses shifted from the norm of mediocrity in customer service, productivity, jobs and wages to a new standard of excellence?”